 - Use stairs at the point of entry this avoids tripping

-Using these simple points, you will be able to plan your decking project and have a far better idea of how your decking project will look like.
+Using these simple points, you will be able to plan your decking project and have a far better idea of what your decking project will resemble.

 If you have a smaller garden, your decking can still have the wow factor!
-Because decking will always make your garden seem more significant here are some tips when utilizing space in a smaller garden:
+Because decking will always make your backyard seem more significant than it is!

 - Position your board’s lengthways; this gives the impression of a more prominent area in general